A lightweight, unobtrusive exosuit that melds clothing with smart robotics

 In 2019, Seismic was added to Fast Company’s annual list of the world’s most innovative companies.

 A new chapter: Continuing to innovate with wearable robotics at SRI

 SRI’s innovations in wearable robotics did not end with the creation of Seismic.
 SRI has continued to develop a variety of wearable sensors for both military and civilian applications.
 SRI developed cooling footwear to keep workers and the general population cool without requiring energy low thermostat settings.

 More recently, SRI began work on a Smart Knee Brace project as part of the Congressionally Directed Medical Research Program (CDMRP).
-The knee brace will allow people with knee injuries to continue to function at a high level while protecting the knee form further damage.
+The knee brace will allow people with knee injuries to continue to function at a high level while protecting the knee from further damage.
 Unlike conventional braces that uncomfortably apply pressure to the knee constantly, the smart brace applies the forces only at the point in the walking cycle when they are needed.
-Like the Warrior Web SuperFlex technology, The brace utilizes SRI’s innovations in lightweight linear actuators and comfortable skin attachment.
+Like the Warrior Web SuperFlex technology, the brace utilized SRI’s innovations in lightweight linear actuators and comfortable skin attachment.

 The future is built on muscle power

 According to the American Academy of Orthopaedic Surgeons, 126 million Americans are affected by a musculoskeletal condition, such as arthritis and fibromyalgia.
 An estimated $213 billion are spent treating these conditions.
 Even so, muscular pain can be debilitating and make life difficult at best and unbearable at times.
 The development of a lightweight suit that could alleviate the burden of muscles may have begun as a military project, but this technology can significantly enhance the quality of life for many people worldwide.

 Interested to see more from SRI?
 Visit sri.com.